McDonald's is opening a new chain called CosMc's. Here are the locations and menu.

 McDonald's said it is opening a new chain called CosMc's that will focus on coffee and other drinks, a step that is viewed as a challenge to Starbucks and Dunkin' as the fast-food giant seeks to boost afternoon sales.

-The company said it will open its first CosMc's location in Illinois this month, with plans to open additional restaurants in 2024.
+The company opened its first CosMc's location in Illinois on Thursday, with plans to open additional restaurants in 2024.

 The rationale for the restaurant stems for the growing demand for an "afternoon beverage pick-me-up occasion," a $100 billion market where McDonald's currently isn't a strong presence, said McDonald's CEO Chris Kempczinski, speaking at an investor presentation on Wednesday.
 The new chain will allow the company to create customized beverages that are difficult for McDonald's restaurants to create, he added.